dhruvmisra/vue-event-card/README.md

 import App from './App.vue'
 import router from './router'
 //Import the plugin
-import Cards from 'vue-event-card'
+import CardGrid from 'vue-event-card'

 //Use the plugin
-Vue.use(Cards);
+Vue.use(CardGrid);

 Vue.config.productionTip = false